Lpharome/Trendy-React-Ap/README.md

 Frontend: A React-based user interface providing seamless interaction for end users.

 🚀 Live Demo
-Try out the live version of the app here: 👉 Live Demo Link
+Try out the live version of the app here: 👉 no live demo link for now

 🛠️ Tech Stack